Clayton Kershaw: 2017 season: First World Series appearance

-Kershaw was selected as a starting pitcher on Baseball Americas All-MLB Team and finished second in the NL Cy Young Award voting.
+Kershaw was selected as a starting pitcher on Baseball Americas All-MLB Team and finished second in Cy Young Award voting.

 2018 season: Second World Series appearance

 Kershaw made his team-record eighth opening-day start in 2018.
-He allowed only one run in six innings with seven strikeouts against the Giants, but still lost the game 1–0.
+He allowed only one run in six innings with seven strikeouts against the Giants but still lost the game 1–0.
 It was his first opening-day loss.
 On May 6, Kershaw was placed on the disabled list due to left biceps tendinitis.
 He returned to the team for one start on May 31, during which he experienced a recurrence of his chronic back pain and was put back on the disabled list.
 He rejoined the roster on June 23.
 He had a record of 9–5 with a 2.73 ERA and 155 strikeouts in 2018, his lowest win total and highest ERA since 2010 and fewest strikeouts since his rookie season.

 In a surprising move, Dave Roberts chose Hyun-jin Ryu to pitch the Dodgers' first playoff game of the 2018 NLDS against the Atlanta Braves.
 It was the first time since 2009 that Kershaw had not started the first game of the playoffs for the Dodgers.
 He started the second game of the series and pitched eight scoreless innings while allowing only two hits.
 He then started the opener of the 2018 NLCS against the Milwaukee Brewers, but turned in the shortest postseason start of his career, replaced with no outs in the fourth inning after allowing five runs on six hits and two walks.
 He had better results in Game 5, pitching seven innings and allowing one run on three hits and two walks while striking out nine.
 He also walked twice as a batter, becoming just the third pitcher in the last 20 years to do so in a postseason game (after Jon Lester in the 2016 NLCS and Derek Lowe in the 2008 NLDS).

-Kershaw made two starts for the Dodgers in the 2018 World Series against the Boston Red Sox.
+Kershaw made two starts for the Dodgers in the World Series against the Boston Red Sox.
 In Game 1 he pitched four innings and gave up five runs in an 8–4 loss, and in Game 5 he pitched seven innings and allowed four runs, including three home runs as the Red Sox won the Series 4–1; it was the Dodgers' second straight World Series defeat.

 Kershaw's contract allowed him to opt out and become a free agent after the 2018 season, but on November 2 he and the team agreed to a new three-year, $93 million contract.
 This extended his previous contract by one year and $28 million.